google/crosvm/common/cros-fuzz/README.md

 # Support crate for fuzzing rust code

-The crate provides support for fuzzing rust code on Chrome OS.
+The crate provides support for fuzzing rust code on ChromeOS.